Essential oils have been growing more & more popular in recent years as people begin to discover and understand their many benefits.

 It’s also important to never apply pure essential oils directly on your skin.
-Instead, dilute them in a base oil (like argan oil, sweet almond oil or coconut oil) to avoid skin irritation, contact allergies and burns.
+Instead, dilute them in a base oil (like jojoba oil, sweet almond oil or fractionated coconut oil) to avoid skin irritation, contact allergies and burns.

 One of the best things about essential oils is that they smell fantastic!
 You can choose to inhale essential oils using a diffuser, a steam or a spray.
 Inhaling essential oils has been shown to activate the limbic system in your brain, which is partially responsible for your emotions, behaviours and even your long-term memory.

 Most people inhale essential oils for their calming properties.
 The smell of essential oils, particularly sweet orange oil, is known to help in the treatment of anxiety and stress, while lavender oil is useful for helping you sleep.

 Many different essential oils are known for helping with a wide range of wounds and skin irritations.

 Again, remember to always dilute your essential oils with a base oil before applying to your skin to avoid irritating your wound even more.